jowilf/starlette-admin/docs/tutorial/authentication.md

 from starlette.requests import Request

 class ReportView(CustomView):
-    label = "Report"
-    icon = "fa fa-report"
-    path = "/report"
-    template_path = "report.html"
-    name = "report"

     def is_accessible(self, request: Request) -> bool:
         return "admin" in request.state.user_roles
 ```
 !!! important
-    When view is inaccessible, it will not appear in menu structure
+    When view is inaccessible, it does not appear in menu structure

 ### For [ModelView][starlette_admin.views.BaseModelView]
 In [ModelView][starlette_admin.views.BaseModelView], there is four additional methods you can override